UW-Madison-Library/preservation-web-app/README.md

 * Ruby 3.1.2

 ## Run
 Follow the instructions to build and run the [Preservation Service Manager and Worker](https://github.com/UW-Madison-Library/preservation-service?tab=readme-ov-file#build).
-Both the preservation manager and preservation worker services need to be running for the web appilication to function.
+Both the preservation manager and preservation worker services need to be running for the web application to function.

 Clone this repository and then run `bundle install` to install the dependencies in the Gemfile.

 Then run `./bin/dev` to start this Rails application.

-The webapp can then be found at <http://localhost:3000>.
+The web application can then be found at <http://localhost:3000>.

 ## Test Suite
 Run `bundle exec rspec` to run the test suite.